DeadZ3d/hackapasswordgame/README.md

 │
 └── data/
-    ├── rockyou.txt          # Breach password dataset (not included, see below) ├── words.txt            # English dictionary dataset (not included, see below) └── crack_times.json     # Auto-generated at runtime; wiped on each restart
+    ├── rockyou.txt          # Breach password dataset (not included, see below) ├── words.csv            # English dictionary dataset (not included, see below) └── crack_times.json     # Auto-generated at runtime; wiped on each restart
 ```